 Designing an alternative wedding invitation

-The challenge: For my wedding invitations, I did not want to use one of flowery stock templates offered online.
-My husband and I are both artists, so I sought to create an invitation that reflects our creativity and personalities.
+For my wedding invitations, website, and accoutrements, I did not want to use one of flowery stock templates offered online.
+My husband and I are both artists, so I sought to design assets that reflects our creativity and personalities.
 Because a wedding is an important milestone in one's personal life, I also wanted to make meaningful design choices informed by real moments in our relationship.

-The result: The end result was an invitation that marries fine art with sleek design.
-My custom illustration makes the invitations feel highly personal, while contrasting colors deliver visual impact.
-I leveraged circles throughout the layouts to represent an unbroken bond.
+The end result was a visual ecosystem that marries fine art with sleek design.
+Photos and my custom illustration make the designs feel highly personal, while contrasting colors deliver visual impact.

 Color